Secrets of Rockefeller Center at Christmas

 The Rockettes at Radio City Music Hall

 With their legendary precision, sky-high kicks and yesteryear glamour, the iconic Rockettes are a tradition as glittering as the Christmas tree.
 Their performance at the annual "Christmas Spectacular Starring the Radio City Rockettes" may be kitschy, but their technique is razor-sharp.
-Performances start in early November and continue through the New Year.
+Performances start in early November and continue through New Year's Day.
+Ticket prices range widely -- from about $50 to close to $600.

 Radio City Music Hall, 1260 Ave. of the Americas, New York, NY 10020; +1 (866) 858-0007